 The old fortified town of Kotor is on the UNESCO world heritage list.
-We’ve learned that this old town is one of the most well-preserved old towns in Europe and has survived many regimes and natural disasters.
-As you enter the town, you see a plaque with these words inscribed that describe the history and attitude of the town, it’s translation “What belongs to others we don’t want, what is ours we will never surrender” – President Tito of Yugoslavia.
+We’ve learned that this old town is one of the most well-preserved towns in Europe and has survived many regimes and natural disasters.
+As you enter the town, you see a plaque with these words inscribed describing the history and attitude of the town.
+Translated version, “What belongs to others we don’t want, what is ours we will never surrender” – President Tito of Yugoslavia.

-In our very first ” post” on Kotor, we posted many photos of the Bay of Kotor.
+In our very first ” post” on Kotor, we posted many photos of the Bay.
 The bay with its scenic views is located just outside the fortified walls of the old town.
 The range of mountains completely surrounds the bay and the old town.

-As you first arrive to the fortified walls of the town, the first thing that catches your eye is a small “billboard” which identifies the people who have recently passed away.
+When we first arrive at the fortified walls of the town, the first thing that caught our eye was a small “billboard” which identifies the people who have recently passed away.
 This is viewed many times a day by the local people passing through.